merenlab/merenlab.org/tutorials/infant-gut/index.md

 anvi-show-collections-and-bins -p PROFILE.db
 ```

-You can get a quick idea regarding the estimated completion of bins in a given collection:
+You can get a quick idea regarding the estimated completion of {% include ARTIFACT name="bin" text="bins" %} in a given collection:

 ``` bash
 anvi-estimate-genome-completeness -p PROFILE.db \